Chitrangada (princess): Early life

-Manipur was a kingdom in India during Mahabaratha period.
+Manipura was a kingdom in India during the Mahabharata period.
 It was ruled by a king named Chitravahana.
-He had a daughter named Chitrangada, whom he named after Madhulika flower.
+He had a daughter named Chitrāngadā, whom he named after the Madhulika flower.
 For multiple generations, the dynasty did not have more than one heir.
-Since Chitravahana did not have any other heir, he trained Chitrangada in warfare and rule.
-Chitrangada was well-versed in warfare and acquired the skills to protect the people of her land.
+Since Chitravahana did not have any other heir, he trained Chitrāngadā in warfare and rule.
+Chitrāngadā was well-versed in warfare and acquired the skills to protect the people of her land.